jaime-garvey/dsml-study-guide/Machine Learning.md

 2. **Aggregating**
 	b.
 Aggregate of the predictions of the models (that use the different bootstapped samples)
 3. Voting Classifier
 	a.
-Max Voting - majority
+Max Voting - assign the class that has the largest number of predictions for each model.
 	b.
 Average Voting - take the probabilities
 	c.
 Weighting Voting - assign weighs to probabilities